 - Heat olive oil in a pan over medium heat.

-- Add onion and cook 2 minutes.
-Add garlic and cook an additional minute.
+- Add onion and cook, stirring often, 2 minutes.
+Stir in garlic and cook an additional minute.
 Add pepper, corn, chili powder, cumin, coriander, half of the salt and half of the pepper.
-Stir to combine and cook 3 minutes.
-Remove from the pan and place onto a plate for use later.
+Stir to combine and cook, stirring occasionally, 3 minutes.
+Transfer mixture to a plate and set aside.

 - To pan, add 1 ¾ cup of the broth, lentils, remaining salt and pepper and chipotle peppers (or smoked paprika).
-Cook on low simmer for about 10 to 12 minutes until lentils are cooked and liquid has absorbed.
+Cook on low simmer, stirring occasionally, for about 10 to 12 minutes until lentils are cooked and liquid has absorbed.
 Let cool 5 minutes.

-- Place lentils in a mixing bowl, along with remaining ¼ cup of broth and lime juice.
+- Place lentils into a mixing bowl, along with remaining ¼ cup of broth and lime juice.
 Mash until combined and you've reached your desired texture.
 Mixture is thick, almost like 'refried beans'.

 - Add reserved bell pepper mixture to the lentil mixture and stir to combine.

 - Spread about two heaping tablespoons or so of the lentil mixture on one half of each tortilla.
 Top with 2 tablespoons of cheese and distribute green onion among them.
 Fold over.
 Bake on a baking sheet for 10 to 12 minutes until slightly brown on the outside and the cheese has melted inside.Note: For even crispier results, pan fry the quesadillas.
 Grease a non-stick pan with cooking spray or a little olive oil or vegetable oil (about a teaspoon per batch).
 Heat over medium-low heat.
 Working in batches (two quesadillas per batch), cook for about 3 minutes or so on each side until golden brown and crispy outside and the cheese is melted inside (grease pan, as necessary, between batches).